How to Create an SEO Content Strategy for Your Local Business

 - Choose the right business categories.

-- Post updates and respond to reviews regularly.
+- Regularly post Google Business Profile updates and respond to customer reviews.

 - Content type and format.